redis/librdb/README.md

 the codebase is still undergoing significant changes and may evolve in the future.

 ## Getting Started
+If you just wish to get a basic understanding of the library's functionality, without running tests (To see parser internal state printouts, execute the command `export LIBRDB_DEBUG_DATA=1` beforehand):

+    % make lib example

 To build and run tests, you need to have cmocka unit testing framework installed and then:

-    make

-If you just wish to get a basic understanding of the library's functionality, without running tests:

-    make lib
+    % make

+To build with TLS support, you'll need OpenSSL development libraries (e.g. libssl-dev on Debian/Ubuntu) and run:

-    make example
+    % make BUILD_TLS=yes

-To see parser internal state printouts, execute the command `export LIBRDB_DEBUG_DATA=1` beforehand.

 ## Motivation behind this project
 There is a genuine need by the Redis community for a versatile RDB file parser that can